 A Pinterest Ad is a targeted post (or “Pin”) that you pay to place on Pinterest users’ home feeds, category feeds, and search results.

-Pinterest Ads are often referred to as “Promoted Pins”.
+Pinterest Ads are often referred to as “Promoted Pins.”

-Like other PPC platforms like Google Ads, Facebook, Instagram, and TikTok, you pay when someone clicks on your ad.
-However, some campaign types use cost-per-view or cost-per-impressions instead.
+Like other PPC and paid social platforms, such as Google Ads, Facebook, Instagram, and TikTok, you pay when someone clicks on your ad.

 Example of Pinterest Ads in a home feed